 What Is BIDMAS: Explained for Primary School

-BIDMAS is an acronym that children learn at primary school for the correct order of operations ie in what order they should complete the steps in a calculation.
-It is often used interchangeably with BODMAS.
+Children first learn about BIDMAS at primary school to they understand the correct order of operations ie in what order they should complete the steps in a calculation.
+The term BIDMAS is often used interchangeably with BODMAS where the O stands for Orders.

 - 3² – 5 + 3 × 8